-- 2.18 The Benefit Test assesses the likely benefits of a proposed overseas investment against seven broad categories, or 'benefit factors', when compared to the current state of affairs (at the earlier of the time the transaction is entered into or the date that the application for consent is made). - 2.19 The seven categories of benefit factors are: - (a) Economic benefits for example: the creation of new jobs (or retention of jobs which would otherwise be lost); the introduction of new technology or business skills; increased productivity; increased export receipts; increased processing of primary products; and a reduced risk of illiquid assets. - (b) Environmental benefits for example: protection of indigenous flora and fauna; improved water quality; and erosion control. - (c) Public access to the sensitive land, or to the features giving rise to the sensitivity. - (d) Protection of historic heritage in or on the relevant land. - (e) Advancing one or more significant government policies. - (f) An increase in the oversight or participation by New Zealanders in the investment. - (g) Other benefits that are likely to arise from the investment but which do not fit within one of the other factors. - 2.20 In order to satisfy the Benefit Test, the investor must submit an "investment plan" with its application, describing: - (a) the current state of the relevant land/assets, and how they are currently being used by the present owner; - (b) what the investor plans to do with the assets over a certain (e.g. three to five year) time horizon; and - (c) the net benefits to New Zealand that will arise from the investment when compared to the current state and use of the land/assets, with particular reference to the benefit factors above that are relevant to the investment and the investor's investment plans.
+- 2.20 The Benefit Test assesses the likely benefits of a proposed overseas investment against seven broad categories, or 'benefit factors', when compared to the current state of affairs (at the earlier of the time the transaction is entered into or the date that the application for consent is made). - 2.21 The seven categories of benefit factors are: - (a) Economic benefits for example (but not limited to): the creation of new jobs (or retention of jobs which would otherwise be lost); the introduction of new technology or business skills; increased productivity; increased export receipts; increased processing of primary products; and a reduced risk of illiquid assets. - (b) Environmental benefits for example (but not limited to): protection of indigenous flora and fauna; improved water quality; and erosion control. - (c) Public access to the sensitive land, or to the features giving rise to the sensitivity. - (d) Protection of historic heritage in or on the relevant land. - (e) Advancing one or more significant government policies. - (f) An increase in the oversight or participation (effectively interpreted by the OIO as ownership interests) by New Zealanders in the investment. - (g) Other benefits that are likely to arise from the investment but which do not fit within one of the other factors. - 2.22 In order to satisfy the Benefit Test, the investor must submit an "investment plan" along with its application, describing: - (a) the current state of the relevant land/assets, and how they are currently being used by the present owner; - (b) what the investor plans to do with the assets over a certain (e.g. three to five year) time horizon; and - (c) the net benefits to New Zealand that will arise from the investment when compared to the current state and use of the land/assets, with particular reference to the benefit factors above that are relevant to the investment and the investor's investment plans.

-- 2.21 The investor must be sufficiently certain of, and committed to, its investment plans so as to satisfy the OIO that the net benefits claimed by the investor are "likely" to occur.
+- 2.23 The investor must be sufficiently certain of, and committed to, its investment plans so as to satisfy the OIO that the net benefits claimed by the investor are "likely" to occur.
 In practice, this means that benefits claimed by investors must be expressed as firm commitments in order for them to be given weight by the OIO.
 The OIO will make those commitments conditions of its consent to the investment.
-Fulfilment of those conditions will be monitored by the OIO's monitoring and enforcement teams after completion of the investment. - 2.22 In assessing the benefits to New Zealand associated with an overseas investment, the OIO is required to take a proportionate approach, meaning that the benefits required to be established by an investor must be proportionate to the sensitivity of the land, the size and nature of the land, and the nature of the overseas investment (including the particular interest in land being acquired, e.g. leasehold or freehold).
+Fulfilment of those conditions will be monitored by the OIO's monitoring and enforcement teams after completion of the investment, and annual progress reports are required to be submitted by the investor. - 2.24 In assessing the benefits to New Zealand associated with an overseas investment, the OIO is required to take a proportionate approach, meaning that the benefits required to be established by an investor must be proportionate to the sensitivity of the land, the size and nature of the land, and the nature of the overseas investment (including the particular interest in land being acquired, e.g. leasehold or freehold).